mihaigiurgeanu/closurestrap/closurestrap/README.md

 You should place the closure-library  folder in the root of the bootstrap project (i.e. in the parent folder of this closurestrap folder).

+Place the [compiler.jar](http://dl.google.com/closure-compiler/compiler-latest.zip) in the root folder of the project (the parent of this folder).